grokify/go-ringcentral-engage/engagedigital/docs/ReplyAssistantEntriesApi.md

 > ReplyAssistantEntry UpdateReplyAssistantEntry(ctx, replyAssistantEntryId, optional)
 Updating a reply assistant entry

 This method updates an existing entry from given attributes and renders it in case of success.
-Authorization​: only users that have the right to manage topologies.
+Authorization​: only users that have the right to manage reply assistant.

 ### Required Parameters